Non-Owner Car Insurance: Coverage Options for Drivers Without a Vehicle

 Because the policy does not attach to a specific vehicle, it does not cover physical damage to the car you are driving.
 Repairs would usually fall under the owner’s policy or your own responsibility.

-For neutral explanations of liability coverage and insurance types, see:
+For neutral explanations of liability coverage and insurance types, see the National Association of Insurance Commissioners consumer resource and the USA.gov car insurance guide.

 Who Typically Benefits from Non-Owner Coverage